decentraland/adr/content/ADR-142-extended-passport-support.md

 - `page_size` will be 10 by default
 - `page_num` will be 1 by default

-Items displayed in each page will be ordered by the `updatedAt` field (representing ...), descending, tie-breaking by `id`.
+Items displayed in each page will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received, currently in development: https://github.com/decentraland/marketplace/issues/1092), tie-breaking by `id`.

 ## Endpoints details